Rick Reynolds, LCSW

 Unpacking the Story

 Carol and Tim came to see me after the discovery of Tim's four-month affair with a co-worker.
 Discovery had occurred when the two of them were rearranging their living room furniture.
 Tim handed his phone to Carol while he moved the couch.
-That's the moment when Ann's text popped up saying,
+That's the moment when the affair partner's text popped up saying,

 "Love U. Can you drop by?"